zinkem5/as3-forms-lx/README.md

 Typestache also allows specification of custom types using JSON schema.
 Schema files can be placed into `/var/config/rest/iapps/as3-forms-lx/schemas`.
 Each file must have a `.json` extension and contain valid JSON schema.
-Schemas listed in the `definitions` will be made available.
+Schemas listed in the `definitions` will be made available to templates using the following

-In the template, these types can be referenced between the colons in variables:
+syntax:

 `name`:`schema_name`:`type`